-- someone to marry has become a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 201443. - A forced marriage is not the same as an arranged marriage which is common in several cultures.
-The families of both spouses take a leading role in arranging the marriage but the choice of whether or not to accept the arrangement remains with the prospective spouses. - School staff should never attempt to intervene directly as a school or through a third party.
-Contact should be made with the contact centre or the Forced Marriage Unit 200 7008 0151. - Honour-based Violence - Honour based violence (HBV) can be described as a collection of practices, which are used to control behaviour within families or other social groups to protect perceived cultural and religious beliefs and/or honour.
+- Forced marriage is an appalling and indefensible practice and is recognised in the UK as a form of violence against women and men, domestic/child abuse and a serious abuse of human rights.
+Since June 2014 forcing someone to marry has become a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 2014. - A forced marriage is not the same as an arranged marriage which is common in several cultures.
+The families of both spouses take a leading role in arranging the marriage but the choice of whether or not to accept the arrangement remains with the prospective spouses. - School staff will never attempt to intervene directly as a school or through a third party. - The Forced Marriage Unit has published statutory guidance and Multi-agency guidelines, pages 32-36 of which focus on the role of schools and colleges.
+School and college staffcan contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fcdo.gov.uk.

+Honour-based Violence

+- Honour based violence (HBV) can be described as a collection of practices, which are used to control behaviour within families or other social groups to protect perceived cultural and religious beliefs and/or honour.
 Such violence can occur when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code. - Honour based violence might be committed against people who; - become involved with a boyfriend or girlfriend from a different culture or religion; - want to get out of an arranged marriage; - want to get out of a forced marriage; - wear clothes or take part in activities that might not be considered traditional within a particular culture. - It is a violation of human rights and may be a form of domestic and/or sexual abuse.
 There is no, and cannot be, honour or justification for abusing the human rights of others.

-Gender based abuse/abuse against women and girls (VAWG) including so-called: Honour-Based Abuse
+• Gender based abuse/abuse against women and girls (VAWG) including so-called: Honour-Based Abuse